3 Simple but decorative plant support ideas•

 The 2 rings will hold 6 bamboo canes top and bottom in a circular shape.
 It makes a sculpture from your sweet pea, bean or pea plants.

-You can use it for vegetable crops like beans and peas or for any climbing flowers.
+You can Cane rings for vegetable crops like beans and peas.
+You can also use it for climbing flowers.
 Sweet peas work particularly well and will attract pollinators to your vegetable patch too.
+But passion flowers, honeysucle and clematis will create a decorative flower display too.

 The Haxnicks Garden Maypole creates a beautiful living maypole in your garden.
 Plant your choice of climbers - like sweet peas, clematis or runner beans - at the foot each of the eight strings and watch them grow!